12 Mar Q&A – Director of upcoming ‘Five Fingers for Marseilles’ talks making a South African Western

-Anticipated Western Five Fingers for Marseilles, is due to release next month and is set in small-town rural town of Marseilles, against brutal police oppression.
-And centres around a group of friends who once fought for their town, and are have the opportunity to band together again to once again, protect their community.
+Anticipated Western Five Fingers for Marseilles is due to release next month, and is set in the rural small-town of Marseilles.
+The movie centres around a group of friends who once fought for their town against brutal police oppression, and who have the opportunity to band together once again, to protect their community.

-Starring actors such as Vuyo Dabula, Zethu Dlomo, Hamilton Dlamini and Kenneth Nkosi, Five Fingers is a dramatic and action-paced film.
+Starring actors such as Vuyo Dabula, Zethu Dlomo, Hamilton Dlamini and Kenneth Nkosi, Five Fingers is a dramatic and action-packed film.
 We talk to director Michael Matthews about the movie and Western genre.

 Why did you chose the Western genre?